MicrosoftDocs/m365copilot-docs/docs/plugins-are-apps.md

 #### Teams toolkit (v5)

-[Teams Toolkit](/microsoftteams/platform/toolkit/teams-toolkit-fundamentals.md) makes it simple to get started with app development for Microsoft Teams, and now copilots for Microsoft 365 as well, using Visual Studio Code.
+[Teams Toolkit](/microsoftteams/platform/toolkit/teams-toolkit-fundamentals.md) makes it simple to get started with app development for Microsoft Teams, and now copilot plugins for Microsoft 365 as well, using Visual Studio Code.

 * Start with a project template for common line-of-business app scenarios or from a sample.
 * Save setup time with automated app registration and configuration.